MShbana/linux-server-configuration/README.md

 ## Summary of the configuration steps and changes

+- Create a new LightSail Instance (Ubuntu Server) in [Amazon Website][link_2], create a Static IP and attach it to the created instance.

 - Download the default, automatically created, **Private/Public Key Pair** from **AWS LightSail Instance** page and change its permission to be **read/write** by the local machine's owner only: `chmod 600 /path/to/LightSail_Default_key.pem`.